 Different children get different amounts of swelling after insect bites.
 About 10% of children will have more swelling, welts or hives than other children because of a sting.
 Swelling can sometimes increase for a couple of days.

-Approximately 1% of children have a severe allergic reaction after an insect sting or bite.
-If this happens, you’ll need to go to the hospital.
+Approximately 1% of children have a severe allergic reaction (anaphylaxis) after an insect sting or bite.
+If this happens, your child needs to go to the hospital immediately.

 Insect stings can be treated by: